eficode-academy/github-actions-katas/labs/extend-pipeline.md

-## Extend pipeline
+# Extending the pipeline

 After the application is build, the unit test should be performed to check if it works as expected.

+This part is made as a recap of the previous exercise, to remind you how to add a step to the pipeline.

+## Learning goals

+- Add a step to the pipeline

+## Exercise

 ### Tasks

 - Add a step running the unit test named `Test`,
-- The step should run the script `ci/unit-test-app.sh`.
+- The step should `run` the script `ci/unit-test-app.sh`.
 If you want to know what the script is doing, look into [the script](../ci/unit-test-app.sh).

 ## Solution